 2kW Solar Systems in Sydney

-As technology improves we are now seeing high-efficiency panels drop in price, such as the LG Solar 390W panel, while the Trina Vertex Range also has a 390W panel as standard.
-This means that for a 2kW Solar Installation in Sydney, Solaray designers are putting together 5 or 6 panel arrays as a 2kW Micro Inverter System.
-Most string inverters only have a 3kW model, so for a 2kW system, we will normally use Enphase microinverters.
+As technology improves we are now seeing high-efficiency panels drop in price, such as the REC Solar 405W panel, while the Q Cells panels are now 415W as standard.
+This means that for a 2kW Solar Installation in Sydney, Solaray designers are putting together 5-panel arrays as a 2kW Micro Inverter System.
+Most string inverter manufacturers only have a 3kW model, so for a 2kW system, we will normally use Enphase microinverters.

 The main benefit of microinverters is that each panel is independent of the others, making it possible to design arrays in different orientations and at different angles, or when you have patchy shade on your roof.
 Solaray is the number one installer of Enphase Micro Inverter systems in Australia.
 Our design team are experts at putting together a solar panel array that will maximise your available roof space.